DeaXhavara/JournalPage.Demo/README.md

 - JavaScript DOM manipulation
 - Drag-and-drop logic
 - Simple user interaction
-- Aesthetic layout and font usage
+- Layout and font usage

-## Future Plans
+## Coming Soon

 Features to be updated:
 - **Persistent journals**: Save your entries to a database